nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 - incorrect external access configuration
 - incorrect NuoDB Load Balancer configuration
 - incorrect NLB configuration
-- network connectivity problems including lack of routing, firewall configuration and many more
+- network connectivity problems including lack of routing, firewall configuration, and many more

 > **ACTION**: You can rule out any of the points above one by one.
 Start by checking the overall Pod status for the NuoDB domain and database.
 Some of the common troubleshooting steps are listed below, however, there might be additional verifications specific to your deployment.

-1. Verify that all AP, TE and SM pods are reported _Ready_ using `kubectl get pods`.
+1. Verify that all AP, TE, and SM pods are reported _Ready_ using `kubectl get pods` command.
-2. Check the NuoDB domain and database using `nuocmd show domain`.
+2. Check the NuoDB domain and database using `nuocmd show domain` command.
 3. Verify the database availability inside the cluster using the same connection properties as the application uses.
 The easiest way to do that is using `nuosql` tool inside some of the AP Pods.
-4. Make sure that `external-address` and/or `external-port` process labels are configured correctly on the TE database processes using `nuocmd --show-json-fields hostname,labels get processes`.
+4. Make sure that `external-address` and/or `external-port` process labels are configured correctly on the TE database processes using `nuocmd --show-json-fields hostname,labels get processes` command.
 If you are using the `--enable-external-access` process option, verify that the configured values are the same as the `EXTERNAL-IP` shown for the Kubernetes service in `kubectl get services` output.
 If the value is not the same restart the TE database process and verify again.
-5. Verify that the `LBQuery` or `LBPolicy` syntax is correct and the expected policies are configured in the NuoDB Admin using `nuocmd get load-balancers` and `nuocmd get load-balancer-config`.
+5. Verify that the `LBQuery` or `LBPolicy` syntax is correct and the expected policies are configured in the NuoDB Admin using `nuocmd get load-balancers` and `nuocmd get load-balancer-config` commands.
 6. Verify that the cloud load balancer is provisioned correctly and forwards traffic to the correct Kubernetes cluster.
 Check that its configuration is correct and modify the Kubernetes service annotations if needed.
-7. Verify that the configured security rules allows external access.
+7. Verify that the configured security rules allow external access.

 ### TE does not start

 TE started with `--enable-external-access` process option will wait for the `LoadBalancer` service IP address or hostname to be available before they start.
 In a case of a problem during NLB provisioning, the IP address will never be populated and the _engine_ container will fail.
-The following errors can be seen the TE container logs:
+The following errors can be seen in the TE container logs:

 ```text
 2021-12-15T07:43:05.015+0000 INFO  [admin-nuodb-cluster0-0:te-database-nuodb-cluster0-demo-55d664c8d7-bn57p] CustomAdminCommands Found service name=database-nuodb-cluster0-demo-balancer, type=LoadBalancer, selector={u'app': u'database-nuodb-cluster0-demo', u'component': u'te'}